bowheart/zedux-immer/README.md

 ## Contributing

 All contributions are welcome.
 Just jump right in.
 Open an issue.
 PRs, just keep the coding style consistent and the tests at 100% (branches, functions, lines, everything 100%, plz).
-Be sure to run `npm lint` and `npm test`.
+Be sure to run `npm run lint` and `npm test`.
 Happy coding!

 Bugs can be submitted to https://github.com/bowheart/zedux/issues